One of the best ways to draw on the go is just to take out your android phone or device and use your favorite drawing app.

 Clip Studio Paint

 Clip Studio Paint is one of my favorite drawing software and the one I use the most.
-Although I mostly use it on pc, I’ve heard only good things about their app (both for mobile and tablets)!
+Although I mostly use it on PCs, I’ve heard only good things about their app (both for mobile and tablets)!

-It’s one of the best android drawing apps you can currently get.
+It’s one of the best Android drawing apps you can currently get.

 It is a very complete drawing software that allows you to create not only beautiful illustrations but also comics, webtoons, and even animations.